Ghost vs Medium for Blogging: Seven Reasons to Choose Ghost

 They're so transparent, in fact, they even publish their revenue — verified by Stripe.

-2. Ghost lets you keep your own content (text and images) and allows you to do what you like with it.
+2. Ghost lets you keep your own content and allows you to do what you like with it.

 On Medium, you give your content to them.
-They make money on it however they want (whether they charge for it or don't) and also give you however much money YOU want.
+They make money on it however they want, either through charging members or advertising money.
+They share that with you, but it's not predictable how much you'll get.

-With Ghost, you have all your own data.
+With Ghost, you own all your own data.
 You can even download it at a moment's notice.
-You upload pictures and it gets stored on a server that you OWN (or are renting).
+You upload pictures and it gets stored on a server that you own (or are renting).
 You can keep it free, and you can make money however you want (with affiliate links or whatever).

-3. Ghost lets you monetize your blog content however you want - ads, affiliates, whatever.
+3. Ghost lets you monetize your blog content however you want.

-This is related to the above.
-But say you hit 100,000 pageviews a month and think "Dang!
+Say you hit 100,000 page-views a month and think "Dang!
 I should put some ads on here."
 Well, you can, using whatever partner you want.
-Adsense, MediaVine, you name it.
+You can use Google Adsense, MediaVine, you name it.
 And if you want to add affiliate links - well, you can.
 Many affiliate programs require you to only host links on your own website.
 Well, this is it!

 4. You get to brand your own blog with Ghost.

-You can use your own logos.
-You can use your own domain.
-You can change the color scheme, the fonts, the entire template.
-Of course, straight out of the box Ghost looks amazing (with the default Casper theme), but the point is, you can do anything.
+Of course, straight out of the box Ghost looks amazing (with the default Casper theme).
+Medium also looks amazing, and is the inspiration for many blogs.
+But the point is, with Ghost, you can do anything.

 5. You get to put more media in with Ghost.

-In Medium, you do get to add a few types of media.
+In Medium, you do get to add a few types of media — videos, photos, and code blocks.

 6. Ghost gives you more control over things like SEO discoverability, and the ability to link to other websites & content.